 Droopy eyelids can also be caused by trauma or other medical conditions.

-The good news is that droopy eyelids can be corrected with eyelid surgery, also called blepharoplasty.
-Dr. Valerie H. Chen is a board-certified ophthalmologist and ophthalmic plastic surgeon at Providence Eye & Laser Specialists who helps patients improve their quality of life through eyelid surgery.
+The good news is that droopy eyelids can be corrected with eyelid lift surgery, also called blepharoplasty.
+Dr. Valerie H. Chen is a board-certified ophthalmologist and ophthalmic plastic surgeon at Providence Eye & Laser Specialists who helps patients improve their quality of life through eyelid lift surgery.

 Dr. Chen and her team will provide you with detailed post-operative instructions in writing.